Twisted differential String and Fivebrane structures: Introduction

-In particular, the various abelian background fields appearing in the theory, such as the Kalb-Ramond field and the supergravity 3-form field, are unified into a natural coherent structure with the nonabelian background fields -- the spin- and gauge-connections -- with which they interact.
-For instance, the relations between the abelian and the nonabelian differential forms that govern the Green-Schwarz mechanism \cite{GS} are realized here as a (twisted) Bianchi identity of a single nonabelian $L_\infty$-algebra valued connection on a twisted $\mathrm{String}(n)$-principal 2-bundle.
+In particular, the various abelian background fields appearing in the theory, such as the B-field and the supergravity 3-form field, are unified into a natural coherent structure with the nonabelian background fields -- the spin- and gauge-connections -- with which they interact.
+For instance, the relations between the abelian and the nonabelian differential forms that govern the Green-Schwarz mechanism \cite{GS} are realized here as a (twisted) Bianchi identity of a single nonabelian $L_\infty$-algebra valued connection on a smooth twisted $\mathrm{String}(n)$-principal 2-bundle (cf. \cite{SSS1}).
+The explicit derivation of the twisted Bianchi identites of $L_\infty$-algebra connections corresponding to the Green-Schwarz mechanism and its magnetic dual is in section \ref{Twisted differential String- and Fivebrane structures}, with more details in section 6.2 of \cite{FSSI}.

-A similar structure appears in M-theory (for which the above string theory is essentially a boundary) and, in fact, we get a model for the M-theory degree three $C$-field in nonabelian cohomology, extending previous models (cf. \cite{DFM}).
-Our formalism also provides a model for the dual of the $C$-field in degree eight.

-Aspects of such differential twisted nonabelian cohomology in low degree had been indicated in \cite{AJ} in the language of twisted nonabelian bundle gerbes with connection.
-This is further developed in \cite{Jurco}, where a 2-bundle gerbe realization of the twisted $\mathrm{String}(n)$-structures we discuss is presented.
-The formalism that we give in section \ref{nonabelian differential cohomology} is meant to provide the fully general picture of such differential twisted nonabelian cohomology in an elegant, albeit somewhat abstract, language.
-Its more concrete realization in terms of $L_\infty$-algebra valued Cartan-Ehresmann connection forms, as introduced in \cite{SSS1}, is derived from the abstract formalism in \ref{Cartan-Ehresmann} and described further in section \ref{L00 case}; and the explicit derivation of the twisted Bianchi identites of $L_\infty$-algebra connections corresponding to the Green-Schwarz mechanism and its magnetic dual is in section \ref{Twisted differential String- and Fivebrane structures}.